yogishredder/Pacmann_Final-Project_Shell-Tooling/README.md

 The dataset consists of data of e-commerce traffic that occured within October and November in 2019.

 ## Task
-Before running data_cleansing.sh, make sure csvkit had already been installed in WSL and datasets were stored in folder 'data'
+Before running data_cleansing.sh, make sure csvkit had already been installed in WSL and datasets were stored in folder 'data'.
 The file consists of following tasks:

 1 Combine two files data